For event agencies, marketing/HR and the public sector

 Number and type of cameras

-The following cameras are commonly used to produce professional looking streams:
+The following cameras are often used to produce professional-looking streams:

 • Webcams